genielabs/HomeGenie/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via the [issue tracker](https://github.com/genielabs/HomeGenie/issues) before making a change.

-Note we have a code of conduct, please follow it in all your interactions with the project.

 ## How to contribute to HomeGenie

 #### **Did you find a bug?**